lesbird/MSX8/README.md

 MSX8 CP/M PROGRAM TO LAUNCH MSX GAME ROMS

 <b>IMPORTANT NOTICE</b>
-- At this time only the RomWBW CPU board works.
-Rick and I are looking into support for the standard Z80 CPU board.
-The issue is the interrupts from the front panel which is causing MSX8 to break.
 - You will need to jumper the VDP interrupt to INT3 on the graphics card so that the games get the 60HZ video refresh that they need to work.
 Follow this link: [GFX BOARD INT](https://github.com/lesbird/MSX8#graphics-board-setup)

 [MSX8.ZIP - 30KB](https://github.com/lesbird/MSX8/blob/main/MSX8.zip) the launcher including ASM source code and MSX-US.ROM for the Heathkit H8 computer.
 Copy these to a CP/M drive on your Heatkit computer.